-Grant revenue was \$103 and \$174 for the three months ended June 30, 2022 and June 30, 2021, respectively.
+Grant revenue was consistent at \$111 and \$92 for the three months ended September 30, 2022 and September 30, 2021, respectively.
 All of the grant revenue recorded during these two periods was derived from the Company's DOE sub-award with MSU.
-Grant revenue was lower during the three months ended June 30, 2022 compared to the three months ended June 30, 2021 as a result of allocating greater resources to support other Camelina research and development initiatives.

-We anticipate that grant revenue will decrease during the year ended December 31, 2022 in comparison to the year ended December 31, 2021, as a result of lower grant appropriations remaining to be earned during the final contract year of our MSU sub-award that ends in September 2022.
-We currently cannot assess whether additional U.S. or Canadian government research grants will be awarded to us during 2022.
-We plan to begin contracting with growers for small scale Camelina grain production this fall to supply the renewable diesel fuel market.
-Harvest of this first commercial grain production is expected to occur in the spring of 2023, at which time we anticipate that we will begin to recognize grain revenue in amounts scaled to the number of acres under contract.
+We anticipate that grant revenue will decrease during the year ended December 31, 2022 in comparison to the year ended December 31, 2021, as a result of lower grant appropriations remaining to be earned from the final appropriation of our MSU sub-award that was originally scheduled to end in September 2022.
+During the three months ended September 30, 2022, the MSU sub-award was amended to extend the termination date through September 2023 in order to utilize remaining funds of \$146 available from the final contract year.
+We currently cannot assess whether additional U.S. or Canadian government research grants will be awarded to us during the next year.

+We have contracted with growers in Canada and the U.S. for small scale Camelina winter grain production this fall, for approximately 1,000 acres, to supply the renewable diesel fuel market.
+Harvest of this first winter commercial grain production is expected to occur in the summer of 2023, at which time we anticipate that we may begin to recognize grain revenue in amounts scaled to the grain yield and the number of acres under contract.
 Future grain revenues will be based, among other things, on our ability to scale up commercial seed production, engage with growers and enter into offtake agreements with customers in the renewable diesel market.